Shirvan1992/ARP_A_PROJECT/README.md

-# This repository is about the project of detecting mental illnes with machine learning
+# This repository is about the project of detecting mental illness with boosting machine learning algorithms
 - Used algorithms
   1. XGBoost
   2. LightGBM